nairuzabulhul/R3d-Buck3T/PTS/XL_CheatSheet.md

 __Connecting to the shared drive___

-> - smbclient //192.168.99.77/DirName  |  if you get smb prompt, means you are inside the share, | check the mapping and listing of the enumeration
+> - smbclient //192.168.99.77/DirName

+ if you get smb prompt, means you are inside the share, | check the mapping and listing of the enumeration

+__Download the file to the local machine__

+> - get fileName  /root/path/local/machine

 ### net use